okruz/BSplinebasis/README.md

 the following BSplines are generated:
 ![Third order BSplines with reduced continuity.](readme/splines_non_continuous.png?raw=true "Third order BSplines with reduced continuity.")

 The three red splines were added.
-They are, respectively, continous up to the first derivative, the zeroth derivative and not continous at all at `x=0`.
+They are, respectively, continuous up to the first derivative, the zeroth derivative and not continuous at all at `x=0`.
 This approach can be used to bake boundary conditions into the basis.
 For additional information, the user is referred to the literature on BSplines, e.g. the [Wikipedia article](https://en.wikipedia.org/wiki/B-spline).

 ### Evaluation of matrix elements
 The library provides a class `bspline::integration::BilinearForm` for the evaluation of many common matrix elements.
 To evaluate the matrix element of the Hamiltonian of the harmonic oscillator, you can use